scality/Zenko/docs/Operation-Architecture/Dashboards/Cloud_Management_Services.rst

-While these projects are independent of Zenko, and their operation exceeds scope for this document, this section offers a description of how to access them from Zenko.
+While these projects are independent of Zenko, and their operation exceeds scope for this document, this section offers a description of how to access them from a cluster deployed via MetalK8s.

 Next: `Accessing Cloud Dashboards`_